The Truth About Aluminum Wiring

 4. Turn off the vents in any rooms that are unoccupied, bundle up, dress like it is winter, turn the thermostat down to 68 degrees and put on a nice sweater or throw on a comforter while you are watching TV.
 Enjoy your favorite warm drink and save money at the same time.

 5. Lastly but very importantly, remember that when we start putting up Christmas decorations each year there are always articles about homeowners being injured or electrocuted by their Christmas lights.
 Let’s remember that the holidays are not a time to throw caution and safety to the wind.
 All outdoor Christmas lighting should be plugged into a Ground Fault Receptacle that is completely weatherproof when it is in use.
 Ground Fault Receptacles save thousands of lives every year, especially in our coastal area where we have so many docks, boats, jet ski lifts, and outdoor equipment.
 Make it a safe holiday season and test your GFI receptacles as recommended.
 Check old Christmas lighting wires before you put them up and make sure that they are not subject to damage by doors and windows being opened.
 Also, make sure that the Christmas lighting you are installing outside is rated for outdoor use.
-If you are not sure about the safety of your electrical outlets outside, call Gulf Coast Electric.
+If you are not sure about the safety of your electrical outlets outside, contact Gulf Coast Electric.
 We will check out your GFI receptacles and make sure that they are safe and working properly.